welingtonveiga/spacewars-rust/README.md

 ![spaceship](docs/spacewars.gif)

-The UI uses Piston (https://www.piston.rs/) basic 2D graphics, the the implementation separates between the presenter and the actual game, so that a port to web assembly can be added in the future.
+The UI uses Piston (https://www.piston.rs/) basic 2D graphics, but the game implementation is separated from the presenter, so that a port to web assembly can be added in the future.

 TO DO List